-GIT is the best tools for developers to work on their code.
-If your code is being maintained by multiple developers, it would add much fun to the GIT repository where you can find conflicts when you merge from multiple upstreams.
+GIT is the best tool for developers to work on their code.
+If your code is being maintained by multiple developers, it cana be a problem to the GIT repository where you can find conflicts when you merge from multiple upstreams.
 The main features of RunCloud is the GIT deployment where you can push your code to GitHub or BitBucket and automatically deploy them into your staging or production server.
-This would be easier for developers to deploy their web application to the server without having to do manual deployment.
+This would be easier for developers to deploy their web application to the server without having to do a manual deployment.

 GIT Deployment by Example with Laravel

-I’m not gonna lie that my favourite PHP Framework is Laravel although I have never test any PHP framework before this except my own framework, which I have abandon it for several years after learning Laravel.
+I’m not gonna lie and say that that my favourite PHP Framework is Laravel although I have never test any PHP frameworks before this except my own framework, which I have abandoned for several years after learning Laravel.

-The first thing to do is to create the repository for the code.
-Depending on your setup, you may create repository before you code or after you have start coding.
+The first thing to do is to create a repository for the code.
+Depending on your setup, you may create a repository before you code or after you have started coding.
 For this tutorial, I will create the repository first before I start to code.
 The repository will be created in my GitHub account.

 The repository will be available at https://github.com/coolcodemy/runcloud-laravel-test.

-Installing Laravel should be done in development machine, which is your computer to start your coding.
-Now, pull the latest Laravel with command below
+Installing Laravel should be done on development machine, which is your computer to start your coding.
+Now, pull the latest Laravel with command below:

 composer create-project --prefer-dist laravel/laravel runcloud-laravel-test -vvv

--vvv part is for verbose download, so you would see the file being download inside your machine.
+-vvv part is for verbose download, so you can see the file being download inside your machine in detail.

-I’m not teaching how to use Laravel, so we just skip to the part where we should push the code to the GitHub.
+I’m not teaching how to actually use Laravel, so we are skipping to the part where we push the code to the GitHub.

 Adding the GIT Repository to Laravel

-As you should already know, GitHub will give you the command to initialize your repository inside your machine.
+As you might already know, GitHub will give you the command to initialize your repository inside your machine.
 I will use the command below to add my Laravel to GitHub.

 git init git add --all git commit -m "first commit" git remote add origin firstname.lastname@example.org:coolcodemy/runcloud-laravel-test.git git push -u origin master